github/docs/content/codespaces/developing-in-codespaces/codespaces-lifecycle.md

 When you connect to a codespace through the web, auto-save is enabled automatically for the web editor and configured to save changes after a delay.
 When you connect to a codespace through {% data variables.product.prodname_vscode %} running on your desktop, you must enable auto-save.
 For more information, see [Save/Auto Save](https://code.visualstudio.com/docs/editor/codebasics#_save-auto-save) in the {% data variables.product.prodname_vscode %} documentation.

-If you want to save your changes in the git repository on the codespace's file system, commit them and push them to a remote branch.
+Your work will be saved on a virtual machine in the cloud.
+You can close and stop a codespace and return to the saved work later.
 If you have unsaved changes, your editor will prompt you to save them before exiting.
+However, if your codespace is deleted, then your work will be deleted too.
+To persist your work, you will need to commit your changes and push them to your remote repository, or publish your work to a new remote repository if you created your codespace from a template.
+For more information, see "[Using source control in your codespace](/codespaces/developing-in-codespaces/using-source-control-in-your-codespace)."

 ## Codespaces timeouts